leighton-digital/eventnet/README.md

 ### Event Producers - Perform and Action and Collect Events

-The Test Client connects to the WebSocket and collects the events for Jest tests.
+The Test Client connects to the WebSocket and collects the events for Jest assertions.

 ### Event Consumers - Validating and Sending Events